Be sure to record your product variant costs in Shopify so that Better Reports can compute your Cost of Goods Sold and Gross Margin accurately.

 Why don't COGS in Better Reports match COGS in Shopify?

-In Shopify's native reporting, COGS are recorded as sales occur with the cost at the time of the sale.
-Better Reports, however, does not have access to historical variant cost as this is not recorded in the Shopify API.
-Therefore, COGS in Better Reports is calculated using the current variant cost, and cost will be unknown if variants are deleted.
-This approach allows you to retroactively update or add costs, but it can also result in discrepancies between COGS in Better Reports and Shopify.
+In Shopify’s native reporting, COGS are recorded at the time of each sale, using the cost that was set at that moment.
+Better Reports, however, does not have access to historical variant costs since this data isn’t stored in the Shopify API.
+As a result, COGS in Better Reports is calculated using the current variant cost, and costs will appear as unknown if variants have been deleted.